pocoproject/poco/dependencies/README.md

 | PostgreSQL large object header | `Data/PostgreSQL/include/libpq/libpq-fs.h` | PostgreSQL License | PostgreSQL Global Development Group | Minimal header for large object definitions |

 ## Additional Notes
+* `sqlite-vec` maps `__builtin_popcountl` to the MSVC intrinsic `__popcnt64`, which does not exist on 32-bit x86; `sqlite-vec/popcnt64_win32.c` supplies the symbol there so the bundled source stays unmodified.
+* `sqlite-vec` is bundled from the upstream release *amalgamation* archive (`sqlite-vec-<ver>-amalgamation.tar.gz`), which does not include license files; `LICENSE-MIT` and `LICENSE-APACHE` are copied from the upstream repository tag.
+The extension is always compiled from the bundled sources, also when SQLite itself is unbundled (`POCO_SQLITE_UNBUNDLED`); an unbundled SQLite must be version 3.37 or newer.
+NEON SIMD kernels are enabled only under Clang (GCC rejects the upstream intrinsic conversions). sqlite-vec is pre-v1; expect breaking upstream changes when updating.
 * `tessil/ordered-map` is modified so that `tsl::detail_ordered_hash::numeric_cast()` and `tsl::detail_ordered_hash::deserialize_value()` have external linkage.
 These functions originally have internal linkage (marked `static`), which prevented the `Poco` module from being built as all exported symbols require external linkage.
 This should remain until [Tessil/ordered-map#54](https://github.com/Tessil/ordered-map/pull/54) is merged.
 * `quill` only supports specific OS and CPU architecture combinations. `ENABLE_FASTLOGGER` is auto-disabled on unsupported platforms via a whitelist in the top-level `CMakeLists.txt` (derived from `ThreadUtilities.h`, `BackendWorkerLock.h`, and `Rdtsc.h`).
 When updating quill from upstream, re-assess the whitelist against the new version's platform support.